preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/webcontent-managament/page-types/index.rst.txt

 Tenant Page types
 ====================

-In Omnia v6, Tenant Page Types can be created, to be used in any Publishing App in the tenant.
+Tenant Page Types can be created to be used in any Publishing App in the tenant.

 The Tenant Page Types are handled from here: